 Dora Schwendtner, 16

 Dora is remembered by her peers for her boundless vitality and idealism despite her age.
 She is an only child dearly loved by her family from Mosonmagyarovar in northwestern Hungary.
-She was a good student and a nice kid with a bright personality.
+She was a student and a nice kid with a bright personality.

 Szabolcs Prem, 20